-The EdD or PhD prepare students to assess and consult program planning and intervention services in preschool, child-development centers or other public and private school systems.
+The PhD prepare students to assess and consult program planning and intervention services in preschool, child-development centers or other public and private school systems.
 Students will also be prepared for educational psychology positions as college and university instructors.

 MA: This 33-credit program can typically be completed by full-time students in one year.

 PhD: This 90-credit program can typically be completed by full-time students in four years.

 Prospective students applying to the MA Educational Psychology program must submit their applications by the dates listed below.